zihaohuang156322/zihaohuang156322.github.io/_pages/about.md

 <span id="about-me"></span>

 # Welcome to my homepage!
-I am **Zihao Huang (黄子豪)**, a PhD student in Mathematics at Central South University, China, supervised by Prof. Yue Zhou.
-My expected PhD graduation date is June 2029.
+I am **Zihao Huang (黄子豪)**.

+I am a PhD student in Mathematics at Central South University, China, supervised by Prof. Yue Zhou.
 I work on algebraic combinatorics and special functions, with a particular focus on constant term identities and Macdonald polynomials.

 ## Research Interests
 {: #research-interests }